anushreebar00721/exam-score-prediction/README.md

 ***4. Results***

+The model achieved an

+MAE=3.30

+R²=0.93

-The model achieved an MAE of about 3.30 and an R² score of 0.93 using all three main features.
+using all three main features.
 Removing the Sleep_Hours feature slightly reduced the performance.
 Adding the Practice_Tests feature improved the accuracy of the model.
 Training on the full dataset without splitting showed a much lower MAE and a very high R², which indicates overfitting.